Scalloway: History

 Scalloway Castle was built in 1600 by Patrick Stewart, 2nd Earl of Orkney.
 It was originally surrounded by water but due to land reclamation, that is no longer the case.
 The remains of the castle are the most notable feature of the village, located near the quay.
 (The castle is usually locked, but a key can be borrowed from the nearby Scalloway Hotel or from the adjacent Scalloway Museum.)

-Norwegian boatbuilders from Hordaland, around the Bergen areas of Os and Tysnes, built yoals from about the 16th century.
+Norwegian boatbuilders from Hordaland, in the areas around Bergen, Os, and Tysnes, built yoals from about the 16th century.
 Oselvar, the traditional small wooden boat of Os, were taken apart and then 'flat packed' for shipping to Scalloway.
 Instead of sending complicated assembly instructions, they sent boatbuilders to rebuild them.
 Many of these stayed for years in Shetland, and some married there.

 To the Hanseatic merchants from Bremen and Hamburg, Scalloway was known as Schaldewage, and as a good sheltered harbour on the route to Hillswick.

 Barbara Tulloch and her daughter Ellen – probably the last witches to be burned in Shetland – were executed on Gallow Hill, overlooking the village in 1690.
 Scalloway Public Hall on Berry Road was completed in 1902.

 During the Second World War, Scalloway was the home base for, and housed for some time the headquarters of the Shetland Bus, part of the Norwegian resistance against the German occupation.
 It was operated by Norwegian Resistance and British Secret Service who ran small craft to Norway to assist the Norwegians.
 The Norway House and the Prince Olav Pier / slipway, which formed major parts of the base are still existing.
 Details of the history of The Shetland Bus are on display at the Scalloway Museum.

 In 1996, Kåre Emil Iversen published his wartime memoirs, I Shetland Bus Man.
 It was reprinted in 2004, with a new introduction and the title Shetland Bus Man.
 Another Shetland author Willie Smith discusses this period extensively in his 2003 memoir Willie's War and Other Stories as does David Howarth in The Shetland Bus (first published in 1951, later printings up to 1998).

 After the war Scalloway served as harbour of the Shetland-Orkney ferry service (MV Orcadia) on the Scalloway–Stromness route.
 After the opening of the Schiehallion oilfield off the west coast of Shetland, Scalloway took over some functions as a service base for the oil business.